Houston Sports Park

 Houston Sports Park is an urban park that serves as a multi-purpose sports and entertainment facility in the Five Corners District of Houston near the neighborhood of City Park.
-Houston Sports Park (HSP) houses Aveva Stadium, which is the home of the Houston SaberCats of Major League Rugby and is the training ground of the Houston Dynamo, Houston Dash and its academy teams.
+Houston Sports Park (HSP) houses Sabercats Stadium, which is the home of the Houston SaberCats of Major League Rugby and is the training ground of the Houston Dynamo, Houston Dash and its academy teams.
 The facility is made up of the Memorial Hermann Champions Field, one artificial turf field, and five additional grass fields.

 Description

 The campus building is a single-story building which houses Athlete Training + Health (18,505 sq. feet) along with a 7,000 sq. foot tenant suite for the Methodist Center for Sports Medicine (home to the physicians for the Houston Dynamo, Texans, Astros, Rodeo and Ballet).
 The Methodist Center for Sports Medicine features a HydroWorx 1200 advanced underwater treadmill pool.
 Additionally, there is 5,125 square foot permanent training center for the Houston Dynamo.

 The completed portion currently in use is known as Phase One of the construction project that began in 2011.
 Fundraising for Phase Two is underway which will provide seven more lighted fields, restroom pavilion, misting stations, picnic facilities, trails, playground and additional parking.
 The estimated cost to complete the complex is $12 million.